XiaoduoAILab/XmodelLM/README.md

 #### Download Xmodel_LM model

-Our model files are fully open source on huggingface, you can download them at [hf](https://huggingface.co/XiaoduoAILab/Xmodel_LM) first!
+Our model files are fully open source on huggingface, you can download them at [here](https://huggingface.co/XiaoduoAILab/Xmodel_LM)!

 #### Example for Xmodel_LM model inference
 ```bash